SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 44. Hardly Strictly Bluegrass Festival

-Every October, you can listen to free bluegrass, and other types of music, for three days in Golden Gate Park.
+For three days on the first weekend of October, you can listen to free bluegrass and other types of music in Golden Gate Park.

-It's one of the best free events on the list and always draws in thousands of people every year.
+It's one of the best free events on the list and always draws in hundreds of thousands of people each year.

-Previous performers include stars such as Steve Earle & The Dukes, Tanya Tucker, and Emmy Lou Harris.
+Previous performers include stars such as Emmylou Harris, Gillian Welch, Steve Earle & the Dukes, and Tanya Tucker.

 >> Find out more about this year's line-up and dates for the festival